rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 ![png](/assets/images//space-launch-data-exploration_18_1.png)

 As one would expect, success rate has increased a lot since the first few years, and is around 90-95% in these last few years.
-With our first global view done, let's try and turn our attention to this same information, but looking at the countries launching these satellites, and the information about the payload being put into orbit.
+With our first global view done, let's try and turn our attention to this same information, but looking at the countries launching these satellites, and taking a closer look at the payload being put into orbit.

 # Launch Sites - Cleaning, and joining